JotaTri/UIoTDevices/README.md

 <!-- The documentation of the Ontology followed by this library can be found at @@link-ontologia -->

-The supported protocols by supported devices are displayed in the following table
+The supported protocols by supported devices are displayed in the following table.

 <table>
 <tr>